Dynamic-Systems-Biology/ReDyMo-CPP/README.md

 In order to compile and run this model, one must have installed:

-- CMake 3.0 or greater
+- CMake 3.10 or greater
-- gcc compatible with the C++14 standard
+- gcc/clang compatible with the C++17 standard
 - doxygen (Optional) for generating documentation

 ## Using docker